AlexandruC5/Project-1/docs/README.md

 ![](https://github.com/AlexandruC5/Project-1/blob/master/docs/header1.jpg)

-Sengoku Blade, also known as Tengai, is a horizontally scrolling shoot 'em up video game released for arcade machines in 1996 by Psikyo as a sequel to their 1993 shooter Sengoku Ace.
+Sengoku Blade, also popularly known as Tengai, is an horizontal-scrolling shoot'em up game produced by Psikyo and originally released in Japanese arcades in 1996 as a sequel to Sengoku Ace (1993).

+Tengai sets in an imaginative and futuristic version of feudal Japan featuring traditional ninjas, demons and magic steam-powered machinery with steam-driven weapons.
+On gameplay, you can chose five playable characters and two ones who are hidden initially.
+In addition, game has items include a power-up to increase weapon power level, bombs, and bonus coins to increase score.

 ## Members